GMPavanLab/dynsight/README.rst

 Optional Dependancies
 .....................

-Old versions :mod:`dynsight` used :mod:`cpctools` for SOAP calculations, if you are using Python 3.10 and below, you can use :mod:`cpctools` to access :mod:`SOAPify` and :mod:`hd5er` using ::
+Old versions `dynsight` used :mod:`cpctools` for SOAP calculations, if you are using Python 3.10 and below, you can use :mod:`cpctools` to access :mod:`SOAPify` and :mod:`hd5er` using ::